1. How do I contact Customer Service or Technical Support in the Middle East?

 3. Is a mechanical joint, a green solution?

 Answer: Yes.
-All GRINNELL products cast in our Anniston, Alabama plant are manufactured with 90% recycled metal which would otherwise have been part of our Nation's solid waste stream.
+All GRINNELL products are manufactured with 90% recycled metal which would otherwise have been part of our Nation's solid waste stream.
 All waste paper, used cardboard, scrap wood and EPDM waste from our plants is recycled.
 Grooved products also eliminate the fumes and flames associated with welding and therefore present a much lower risk for installers and for clients.